serjisa/clones2cells_app/README.md

 # clones2cells

 Simple Streamlit application for interactive exploratory analysis of clonal embeddings.
+For more info on how to construct clonal embeddings please see [scLiTr](https://github.com/kharchenkolab/scLiTr) package.

 ## Web-page with application